jmeowmeow/PixieReport/express-progress/tasks.md

 double latency hit: browser to PixieReport server, PixieReport server to NOAA METAR server, and the NOAA METAR requests are a burst that sometimes results in a timeout.
 So maybe a little cache is in order!
 I can feel a little architecture on its way.
-And we could do a little preload at server start!
+And we could do a little preload of METARs at server start!

 How about a pixel set parameter?
 Do we have a params story in general for bookmarking or defaults?